Amtrak train with 190 passengers derails after colliding with vehicle in Southern California

 Several Amtrak train cars partially derailed Wednesday when the train collided with a water tender truck in Moorpark.

-Some of the 190 passengers aboard Amtrak Coast Star Light heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
+About 15 of the nearly 200 passengers and 13 employees aboard the Amtrak Coast Star Light train heading to Seattle suffered minor injuries, according to the Ventura County Fire Department.
 Firefighter-paramedics appeared to be assessing passengers in pop-up tents set up at the site, and authorities said that number could change.

 Scenes from the Amtrak train derailment in Moorpark